amisha-28/SortingVisualizer/README.md

 # SortingVisualizer
 Lets call it DSA tool.
-Soing Algorithms can be easily understood by visualizing instead of long codes.
+Sorting Algorithms can be easily understood by visualizing instead of long codes.

 # Description
 Webpage build to brush up my skills on HTML, CSS & JavaScript (timer function in js).
 It also helps one to remember Sorting Algorithms more efficiently.